6.2 Other Parameters

 Event Logging

-By default KillDisk does a Minimal logging.
+By default KillDisk does Minimal logging.
 Information is placed in the Event Log view and saved to the KILLDISK.LOG log file.
-If more detailed information is require or execution errors occur, you can specify the Detailed logging option.
-The problem can then be more effectively analyzed.
+If more detailed information is required or execution errors occur, you can specify the Detailed logging option.
+Problems can then be more effectively analyzed.

 Application Style

-By default KillDisk has been launched in a “Dark” color scheme.
-If you are uncomfortable with it, change the Application Style to “Light” mode.
-An application re-start is required when you change the Application Style.
+By default KillDisk will launch in a "Dark" color scheme.
+If you are uncomfortable with it, change Application Style to "Light" mode.
+The application must be re-stared for these changes to take effect.

 Include Logo/Technician info into Certificate